 In the early 1980s, Colonel W.T.
 Bondurant, Jr. had sensed a growing need to supplement the Bondurant administration with someone younger and more able to lead the school into its second century.
 The search would lead them to a young New Jersey man, John Webster, who was serving as the admissions director of a prestigious college preparatory school, The McCallie School in Chattanooga, Tennessee.
 Convinced that John was the right fit but aware of John’s hesitation, Colonel Bondurant paid him a visit in Chattanooga and sealed the deal with a firm grip on John’s shoulder stating “I just want you to come to San Antonio and take a look, my boy.”
 John Webster notified the Board of his decision to become the next Headmaster and the new era began.

 John’s impact on students was far-reaching beyond East French Place.
 During his tenure as Head of School, he saw 1,050 young men graduate from San Antonio Academy.
-Student outcomes were measurable as Alumni achieved higher grades and nearly 50% of graduates earned leadership positions in their high school.
+Student outcomes were measurable as alumni achieved higher grades and nearly 50% of graduates earned leadership positions in their high school.
 Through his daily chapel talks, John encouraged boys to set good examples by being role models both in and outside of the classroom, so as young adults, their actions would make a positive difference in the community.
-Mr. Webster embodies San Antonio Academy’s core values, which are summed up in the school’s motto: “Be honest.
+Mr. Webster embodied San Antonio Academy’s core values, which are summed up in the school’s motto: “Be honest.
 Be kind.
 Be the best you can be.”

-During his 32 years at SAA, Mr. Webster served as Head of School from 1985-2017, during that time, enrollment increased from 173 to 350 students, the endowment increased from $500,000 to $24 million, and Annual Giving increased from $100,000 to $700,000.
+During his 32 years at SAA, Mr. Webster served as Head of School from 1985-2017.
+During that time, enrollment increased from 173 to 350 students, the endowment increased from $500,000 to $24 million, and annual giving increased from $100,000 to $700,000.
 His life is his resume and he is the definition of servant leadership.
 His devotion to learn more, be more, and give more is contagious.

 Since the school’s founding, The Academy has remained faithful to its traditions and values and continues to build young men of character, teaching them how important it is to be honest…be kind…and be the best they can be.

-The Academy’s traditions and values are put into practice each and every day of school, beginning with morning chapel, where 345 boys raise their hands to salute the flag, and lift their voices to recite the Lord’s Prayer.
+The Academy’s traditions and values are put into practice each and every day of school, beginning with morning chapel, where the boys raise their hands to salute the flag, and lift their voices to recite the Lord’s Prayer.
 Chapel has been an integral part of SAA since its beginning.
 In those days, boys gathered in a large classroom to hear a daily inspirational message.
 Today, chapel includes a multi-media, interactive format to deliver encouraging words to our student body, making SAA’s morning ritual anything but routine.

 Chapel teaches valuable life lessons, and SAA’s leadership program encourages boys to become leaders by putting their values into practice in their daily lives and by setting a good example.
 Dating back to the 1900s, The Academy’s military program was established after WWI when the need for early military training was first realized.
 For years cadets have been well known in the community for participating in numerous citywide events, establishing cherished traditions that SAA continues to this day.